Department of Clinical Laboratory Technologies

 Welcome to the Clinical Laboratory Technologies (CLT) Department at Broome Community College.
 My name is Rachael Hagerman and I serve as the department chairman and as a faculty member.
 Our department strives to be a leader in clinical laboratory education.
-We have offered online courses since 2000, we were the first program to achieve licensure-preparing status by New York State, our CLT and HT programs are the only fully-online programs of their kind in the State, and our HT program is only one of two programs in the entire State.
+We have offered online courses since 2000, and we were the first program to achieve licensure-preparing status by New York State.
+Our CLT and HT programs are the only fully-online programs of their kind in the State, and our Histological Technician (HT) program is only one of two programs in the entire state.
 We are affiliated with hospitals of every size and shape all over New York, from Rochester to Albany to Plattsburgh.
-With our hospital partners, we review, evaluate, and adapt our programs to produce qualified and sought-after graduates as well as identify and meet the needs of laboratory education across the state.
-Our goal as a department is not only to prepare students for their requisite board exams and provide the technical basis for employment, but to mold graduates into the professional technician or technologist who sees the patient instead of a specimen, recognizes and respects the role that every healthcare professional plays in providing quality patient care, and who's passion for the profession extends beyond their daily job.
+With our hospital partners, we review, evaluate, and adapt our programs to produce qualified and sought-after graduates.
+We also identify and meet the needs of laboratory education across the state.
+Our goal as a department is not only to prepare students for their requisite board exams and provide the technical basis for employment, but to mold graduates into the professional technician or technologist who sees the patient instead of a specimen, who recognizes and respects the role that every healthcare professional plays in providing quality patient care, and whose passion for the profession extends beyond their daily job.

 CLT Department Overview

-Do you have an eye for science enjoy solving puzzles?
+Do you have an eye for science and enjoy solving puzzles?
 Have you even wondered how doctors diagnose disease or decide on a treatment plan?
 Are you fascinated with human anatomy and the disease process?
 Do you want a fascinating and fulfilling career in healthcare without direct patient care?
-If you are fascinated by the complex way the body works and you like to work with your hands, if you have an inquisitive mind and have always been fascinated by medical research and the solutions it pursues, then a career in the Clinical Laboratory sciences may be for you.
-The Clinical Laboratory Technologies Department can help prepare you for certificate, associates in applied science, or a post-degree certificate that will get you started in the laboratory sciences.
+If you are fascinated by the complex way the body works, you like to work with your hands, you have an inquisitive mind and have always been fascinated by medical research and the solutions it pursues, then a career in the Clinical Laboratory sciences may be for you.
+The Clinical Laboratory Technologies Department can help prepare you for a certificate, Associates in Applied Science, or a post-degree certificate that will get you started in the laboratory sciences.